Andrew-S-Rosen/cbe504/main.typ

 which does not equal the rate-determining step solution.
 Furthermore, it would be difficult to justify calling $ce("A") --> ce("B")$ the rate-determining step if $k_1$ has precisely the same weight as $k_(-1)$ and $k_2$.
 This exercise is simply to demonstrate that a rate-determining step cannot necessarily be invoked from information about $k$ for a particular step, particularly when reversible reactions are considered.
 #footnote[For additional details, refer to S. Kozuch, J.M.L.
-Martin,"The Rate-Determining Step is Dead.
+Martin, "The Rate-Determining Step is Dead.
 Long Live the Rate-Determining State!", _ChemPhysChem_, 12, 1413--1418 (2011).]
 ]